Benefits of Upgrading from Office 365 to Microsoft 365?

 - Advanced security features

-- Microsoft Intune for mobile device management
+- Microsoft Intune for mobile and laptop device management

 What’s the Price Difference Between Office 365 and Microsoft 365?